 Individuals: £50 per session.

-Some low-cost concession spaces are occasionally available.
+Some low-cost concession appointments are occasionally available - please enquire.

 Weekday and evening sessions available.
 In special circumstances, children under 18 months are allowed in sessions with you.